kennymc-c/ucr2-integration-requests/README.md

   - This method can be used with some home automation systems, tools like [win-remote-control](https://github.com/moefh/win-remote-control) or for protocols like PJLink (used by a lot of projector brands like JVC, Epson or Optoma)
   - Support for c++ and hex style control characters (e.g. new line, carriage return, tabulator etc.)
   - The default timeout can be changed in the advanced setup settings

-## Planned features

-- SSH client entity

-Additional smaller planned improvements or changes are labeled with #TODO in the code

 ## Configuration